blkwtkns/dotblk/README.md

 * https://help.ubuntu.com/community/AsusZenbook#Power_Saving_Optimizations

 ## TODOS
-* Work on cross platform config conditions and sh scripting
+* Work on cross platform config conditions and sh scripting(needs testing)
 * Separate npm script for global installs
 * Added workflow and scripts for AWS-cli and Apex
+* Work on plug-less vimrc for easy use anywhere

 ## Issues
 * Eslint not working with current config, use jscs